E.U. wants ‘golden passports’ ended, Russian oligarchs’ citizenship revoked

 Three E.U. nations have citizenship-by-investment programs: Bulgaria, where the government has put forward a draft law to end the arrangement; Cyprus, which is processing only applications submitted before November 2020; and Malta.
 A dozen more offer some form of residency by investment.

-Some 130,000 people took advantage of citizenship- and residency-by-investment programs in the European bloc between 2011 and 2019, according to figures published by the E.U.
+About 130,000 people took advantage of citizenship- and residency-by-investment programs in the European bloc between 2011 and 2019, according to figures published by the E.U.
 Parliament in February.
 The programs generated more than $20 billion in revenue for the countries concerned.

 “The right to travel freely within the Schengen area is among our greatest assets.
 We need strong checks to make sure this right is not abused,” European Home Affairs Commissioner Ylva Johansson said Monday.
 “Now more than ever, in the face of war, we must do everything to ensure that Russians and Belarusians under sanctions and those supporting Putin’s war of aggression cannot buy their way into the E.U.”